Mastercard/mcs-commerce-web/README.md

 ##### MCCConfiguration

-`MCCConfiguration` has 4 new required properties
+`MCCConfiguration` has 4 new required properties and one optional property

 * `checkoutId` : The merchant identifier generated when created a merchant developer profile.
 Note: this is moved from `MCCCheckoutRequest`
 * `allowedCardTypes` : The payment networks supported by this merchant (e.g. master, visa, amex).
 Note: this is moved from `MCCCheckoutRequest`
 * `callbackScheme` : The scheme used to return data to this application.
 This is the value configured in `URL Schemes` in the `info.plist`
 * `checkoutUrl` : The URL used to load the checkout experience.
 Note: if you are migrating to `MCSCommerceWeb`, but still plan to checkout with `Masterpass`, you will still need to provide this URL.
+*`presentingViewController` : optional ViewController can be passed and presented instead of the vanilla keyWindow RootViewController

 | Environment           | URL                                                                  |
 |-----------------------|-------------------------------------------------------------------|